Skip to main content

 MORE THAN MOTORSPORT.

-On 20 June 2019 it’s that time again: the 24 Hours Nürburgring – the essence of what makes motorsport so big, emotional and thrilling.
-The Eifel roller coaster and its legendary Nordschleife circuit, affectionately and reverently called the ‘Green Hell’, sends even seasoned motor sports enthusiasts and automobile enthusiasts into raptures.
-A grand spectacle of motorsport’s most fascinating, purest and often merciless qualities, clear the way for the most important facts about this mythical 24-hour race.
+The 24-hour race at the Nürburgring – the very essence of what makes motor racing so great, so emotional and thrilling.
+The Eifel roller coaster and its legendary Nordschleife, affectionately and reverently called the ‘Green Hell’, sends even seasoned motor sports enthusiasts and automobile enthusiasts into raptures.
+A grand spectacle of motorsport’s most fascinating, purest and often merciless qualities.
+Clear the way for the most important facts about this mythical 24-hour race.

 #1